Steer'n Roll: A Stereoscopic Flow-Sensing Strategy for Planktonic Prey Detection and Capture: Convergence to the Prey

-\paragraph{Performance of steer'n roll.} Figure~\ref{fig:fig_3_performancetheory}B shows the performance $P$ for a stresslet flow generated by the prey.
+Figure~\ref{fig:fig_3_performancetheory}B shows the performance $P$ for a stresslet flow generated by the prey.
 Superimposed streamlines indicate the long-time average orientation of the predator's orientation $\langle \,\boldsymbol{\hat t} \,\rangle$.
 The absence of regions with $P \leq 0$ demonstrates that steer'n roll has a success rate of 100\%.
 The same results for the stokeslet flow field are provided in Fig.~\ref{fig:SokesletPerformance} in \textit{Supporting Information}.

 The predator's performance can also be evaluated analytically from \eqref{eq:fp}.
 According to this analysis, the limit cycle is centered around the eigen vector $\boldsymbol{\hat e_1}$ (Fig.~\ref{fig:fig_3_performancetheory}A), such that the predator's orientation is $\langle\,\boldsymbol{\hat t}\,\rangle = \boldsymbol{\hat e_1}$ (Fig.~\ref{fig:fig_3_performancetheory}C).
 The performance $P$ can also be evaluated analytically by assuming that $\ve{\hat{t}}$ samples uniformly the limit cycle (Fig.~\ref{fig:fig_3_performancetheory}C).
 The small discrepancy in the performance $P$ between the numerical solution in Fig.~\ref{fig:fig_3_performancetheory}B and the theoretical prediction in Fig.~\ref{fig:fig_3_performancetheory}C likely originates from the uniform-sampling assumption of $\ve{\hat{t}}$ along the limit cycle in Fig.~\ref{fig:fig_3_performancetheory}C (see \textit{Supporting Information} Fig.~\ref{fig:DynamicDistr}).